 Courmayeur – After one of our favorite breakfasts at the Bouton d’Or, you’ll head out on a dayhike high above town.
 One of our favorite hikes leads up to a high ridge above town.
 You’ll reach incredible views of Mont Blanc and the Grandes Jorasses on a pleasant balcony walk to Bonatti hut.
 Stop for a drink at the hut and descend to the valley to transfer back to Courmayeur for a 2nd night.
 This is a grand panoramic hike and is a stunning introduction to the Mont Blanc region.

 If you’d rather take it slow and easy today, Courmayeur is great for people-watching and relaxing, perhaps even taking a short trip on your own down to the Pre St. Didier Spa with its renowned natural mineral baths.
 You’ll again have dinner with your group in Courmayeur tonight.

 la Fouly – The Italian side of Mont Blanc is steep and rocky, and the Grand Jorasses rivals Mont Blanc as the focal point of our views on one of the highlight hikes of the tour.

-Waterfalls cascade down mountains as we hike down-valley and then up to the pretty lakeside village of Champex, a beautiful place to spend an afternoon on a terrace overlooking the lake.
+Champex is postcard-perfect, a painfully cute town next to a beautiful surrounded by mountains.
+It’s a great place to spend an afternoon on a terrace overlooking the lake.
 Our luggage will be waiting at our 3-star village hotel and we’ll have a hearty meal at our hotel tonight.

 depart – Today we say au revoir, and depart for our post-Mont Blanc destinations.